BurakAy/pyshop/README.md

 # pyshop
-practice shop built with python 3 and sqlite
+practice shop built with python 3 and using sqlite for data

 followed tutorial by Mosh Hamedani https://www.youtube.com/watch?v=_uQrJ0TkZlc